 Day 1 London - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled South African Airways flight to Johannesburg.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Ethiopian Airlines flight to Addis Ababa.

-We arrive in Johannesburg and connect with our onward flight to Madagascar’s Antananarivo Airport, from where we are transferred to the Royal Palissandre Hotel (4T).
+We arrive in Addis Ababa and connect with our onward flight to Madagascar’s Antananarivo Airport, from where we are transferred to the Royal Palissandre Hotel (4T).
 Dinner is included every evening.

 Day 3 Antananarivo - Antsirabe